electrode-io/electrode-native/docs/platform-parts/manifest/override.md

 - To stick to some specific native dependencies versions over time while still allowing for Electrode Native version updates
 - To allow for the use of non open-sourced (private) native modules in your MiniApps
-- To facilitate contributions to the master manifest, if you plan to add support for open source native modules

 To override a manifest: